 If MASSOUD, SculptorTM, or a user-defined executable is being used for parameterizations, the executable for those packages must be available in the runtime PATH.
 The executables for MASSOUD and SculptorTM must be named massoud and sculptor, respectively.
-If using a user-defined parameterization package (see section 9.3.4), the executable must be named according to the input provided in ammo.input (see section 9.5.1).
+If using a user-defined parameterization package (see section 9.3.4), the executable must be named according to the input provided in the &design namelist in design.nml (see section 9.5.1).
 The optimization driver supplied with FUN3D will attempt to call these executables if such parameterization types are present.
-If Bandaids are being used, no additional executables must be supplied; all Bandaid evaluations are handled internally by Fun3D.
+If Bandaids are being used, no additional executables must be supplied; all Bandaid evaluations are handled internally by FUN3D.

-9.3.3 Notes on Using Sculptor TM
+9.3.3 Notes on Using Sculptor[TM]

-If Sculptor^{$\mathsf{TM}$} is being used, Fun3D will invoke Sculptor^{$\mathsf{TM}$} in batch (non-GUI) mode during the course of the optimization.
-However, current versions of Sculptor^{$\mathsf{TM}$} will still attempt to communicate with an X server, even when run in this fashion.
-If the system does not run an X server (such as compute nodes on a cluster), then a fake X server such as $\mathsf{Xvfb}$ is recommended.
+If SculptorTM is being used, FUN3D will invoke SculptorTM in batch (non-GUI) mode during the course of the optimization.
+However, current versions of SculptorTM will still attempt to communicate with an X server, even when run in this fashion.
+If the system does not run an X server (such as compute nodes on a cluster), then a fake X server such as Xvfb is recommended.
 You will need to execute the fake server prior to running the design optimization.
 For example, a run script may have the following commands:

-'''

 Xvfb :1 &

 export DISPLAY=:1.0 # for bash

 setenv DISPLAY :1.0 # for c shell

 [any command that uses Sculptor]

-'''

-The syntax here may vary; if this does not allow the optimization driver to run Sculptor^{$\top$} in batch mode successfully on the system, the user should get in touch with Sculptor^{$\top$} support for assistance.
+The syntax here may vary; if this does not allow the optimization driver to run SculptorTM in batch mode successfully on the system, the user should get in touch with SculptorTM support for assistance.